psteeve/cstar-industries.github.io/_posts/2014-07-02-nitrogen-on-heroku.md

 I wanted the same for my Nitrogen app.

-A quick Google search came up with not much,it was a job I had to do myself!
+A quick Google search came up with not much; it was a job I had to do myself!

 ##Hummmph, that was easy